irmaliaapaiqq/irmaliaapaiqq/README.md

 - 👋 Hi, I’m @irmaliaapaiqq
 - 👀 I’m interested in money
 - 🌱 I’m currently learning HTML and CSS
-- 📫 How to reach me irmaliapaiqq
+- 📫 How to reach me ig; irmaliapaiqq

 <!---
 irmaliaapaiqq/irmaliaapaiqq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.